srivasd/openvidu-insecure-react/README.md

 </div>) }
 ```

 - `streamDestroyed`: for each Stream that has been destroyed (which means a user has left the video-call), we remove it from `remoteStreams` array, so React will automatically delete the required StreamComponent from HTML.
 We call `event.preventDefault()` to cancel OpenVidu default behaviour towards `streamDestroyed` event, which is the deletion of the previously created HTML video element on `streamCreated` event.
-Because we are handling the video elements by ourselves taking advantage of Angular capabilities, we tell OpenVidu not to create them on `streamCreated` and not to delete them on `streamDestroyed`, by passing an empty string as second parameter on `Session.subscribe()` method on `streamCreated` and by calling `event.preventDefault()` on `streamDestroyed`.
+Because we are handling the video elements by ourselves taking advantage of React capabilities, we tell OpenVidu not to create them on `streamCreated` and not to delete them on `streamDestroyed`, by passing an empty string as second parameter on `Session.subscribe()` method on `streamCreated` and by calling `event.preventDefault()` on `streamDestroyed`.

 ---